elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/what-is-design-pattern.md

     </div>
     <div></div>

 - **Design patterns assist in preventing minor issues that can cause significant problems in the application development process.** Code built on proven practices allows us to spend less time worrying about the structure of our code and more time focusing on quality solutions.
-By using patterns, we can code in a more structured and organized way, reducing the necessity of refactoring it later.
+Using patterns, we can code in a more structured and organized way, reducing the necessity of refactoring it later.

-- **Patterns enable generalized solutions to be described without having to be explicit about their application to a specific problem.** Due to this generalized approach, we can use design patterns to improve the structure of our code regardless of the application (and, in many cases, the programming language) we are using.
+- **Patterns enable generalized solutions to describe without being explicit about their application to a specific problem.** Due to this generalized approach, we can use design patterns to improve the structure of our code regardless of the application (and, in many cases, the programming language) we are using.

 - **Specific patterns can decrease the overall file-size footprint of our code by avoiding repetition.** Encouraging developers to look at their solutions closely can help reduce duplication.
 To reduce the overall size of our codebase, we can reduce the number of functions performing similar tasks in favor of a single generalized higher-order function.
 We should use an approach known as DRY coding.
 DRY coding is an approach that aims to make our code more readable.

 - **Patterns expand a developer's vocabulary, which makes communication faster.**

 - **Frequently used design patterns are improved over time by harnessing the knowledge of the many.** Using design patterns gives back to the design pattern community and helps improve application development.
 In some cases, this leads to creating entirely new design patterns, while in others, it can lead to improved guidelines.
 This approach can ensure that pattern-based solutions continue to become more robust than ad-hoc solutions may be.